brodjieski/block_poc/README.md

 - [Proxy Bypass](proxy-bypass): Apps, services, and protocols blocked.
 - [Remote Access](remote-access): Apps, services, and protocols blocked.
 - [Web Content Filters](web-content-filters): Categories of websites.

+## GitHub Pages

+This repository is set up to display the block lists using GitHub Pages.
+The site can be accessed at [https://your-username.github.io/block_poc/](https://your-username.github.io/block_poc/).

+### Setup GitHub Pages

+1. Go to the repository on GitHub
+2. Navigate to Settings > Pages
+3. Under "Source", select "main" branch and "/docs" folder
+4. Click Save

+The site will be automatically built and deployed from the docs folder in the main branch.
+Detailed setup instructions can be found in [docs/github-pages-setup.md](docs/github-pages-setup.md).

+## Repository Structure

+- `/docs/` - Contains all GitHub Pages files for the web interface
+- Each category folder contains a `list.txt` file with the actual blocked items

 ## Questions